Lager: Dark lager

-Pale lagers were not common until the later part of the 19th century when technological advances made them easier to produce.
-Dark lagers may be called Dunkel, tmavé or Schwarzbier depending on region, colour or brewing method.

-Tmavé is Czech for "dark" - beers which are so dark as to be black are termed černé pivo, "black beer".
 Dunkel is German for "dark".
+Dunkel was the original style of the Bavarian villages and countryside, and the most common lager beer in the 19th century.
 At 4.5% to 6% abv, Dunkel is weaker than Doppelbock, a stronger dark Bavarian beer.

-Dunkel was the original style of the Bavarian villages and countryside.
+Pale lagers were not common until the later part of the 19th century, when the use of lighter roasted malts spread.
+Dark lagers may be called Dunkel, tmavé or Schwarzbier depending on region, colour or brewing method.
+Tmavé is Czech for "dark" – beers which are so dark as to be black are termed černé pivo, "black beer".
 Schwarzbier, a much darker, almost black beer with a chocolate or licorice-like flavour, similar to stout, is brewed in Saxony and Thuringia.